16 Podcasts Every Female Entrepreneur Should Be Listening To

-My husband even got into it, around the time I did, via the British History Podcast (more on that further down).
+My husband even got into it around the time I did via the British History Podcast & became a member for the extra episodes.

 There's nothing to "keep up with" as it turns out, these podcasts are a little like books; you can pick them up and stop whenever you want.
 They're always available whenever you have free time to listen.

-Today I'm listing my favorite business podcasts that every female entrepreneur (or small business owner) should be listening to + 1 extra (non-business related podcast) just for fun!
+Today I'm listing my favorite business podcasts that every female entrepreneur (or small business owner) should be listening to + 8 new ones I’ve found since my original posting!

 *The podcasts I'm listing today, are not affiliated with me in any way, and I'm not getting paid to promote them.
 I'm telling you about them only because I enjoy listening to them myself.
 They've been helpful for me in my own journey, so I want to share them with you too!

 & Small Business Owners

 TCC is made up of two lovely ladies: Abagail and Emylee.
 Both are kickass, and they are not afraid to tell it like it is.
 They are silly and funny, but also smart and competent young women, who went into business together, and then quickly grew into a very successful online entrepreneurial empire.

 On their 3rd episode, they interviewed Rachel Hofstetter, former editor of O Magazine, and she walked listeners through how to get noticed by publications like O. Talk about actionable advice, right from the gate!